 This trick is surprisingly one of the most effective methods to get rid of humidity at home.

-Use charcoal.
 Did you know about the household uses of charcoal?
-Apart of being great for health, it is actually very useful to get rid of moisture in the summer too.
-Follow these steps for your charcoal dehumidifier.
+Apart from being great for beauty therapies, it is actually very useful to get rid of moisture in the summer too.
+Follow these steps to make your own homemade charcoal dehumidifier.